stuporglue/ImportMedia/README.md

 Why?
 ----
-I rsync my [Shotwell](https://wiki.gnome.org/Apps/Shotwell) photo directory to a backup server and wanted my wife's photos to be organized in the same structure.

 Organizing by Year-Month-Day makes finding files easy.

+I used to use [Shotwell](https://wiki.gnome.org/Apps/Shotwell) to manage my photos and it used a YYYY/MM/DD directory structure.
+Now I use [DigiKam](https://apps.kde.org/digikam/) but still use the same directory layout.

 Changelog
 ---------